-The space of oriented geodesics in Euclidean 3-space ${\mathbb E}^3$, namely the oriented affine lines in the underlying ${\mathbb R}^3$, may be identified with the total space of the tangent bundle to the 2-sphere.
+It is well-known that the space of oriented geodesics in Euclidean 3-space ${\mathbb E}^3$ may be identified with the total space of the tangent bundle to the 2-sphere.
+This 4-manifold is endowed with a natural neutral K\"ahler structure $({\mathbb J},\Omega,{\mathbb G})$ which is invariant under the action induced on $TS^2$ by the Euclidean group acting on ${\mathbb E}^3$ \cite{gak4}.

-This 4-manifold is endowed with a natural K\"ahler structure $({\mathbb J},\Omega,{\mathbb G})$ which is invariant under the action induced on $TS^2$ by the Euclidean group acting on ${\mathbb E}^3$.
-Throughout this paper, we denote the K\"ahler surface $(TS^2,{\mathbb J}$,$\Omega$,${\mathbb G})$ simply by $TS^2$.
-We now briefly summarize the properties of this structure we require - further details can be found in \cite{gak4} and references therein.
+Throughout this paper, we denote the neutral K\"ahler surface $(TS^2,{\mathbb J}$,$\Omega$,${\mathbb G})$ simply by $TS^2$.
+The term neutral refers to the fact that the metric ${\mathbb G}$ is indefinite, having signature $(++--)$.
+We now briefly summarize some properties of this structure, which will be considered more fully in section \ref{s:neutral}.

-Given an oriented C$^k$-smooth surface S in ${\mathbb E}^3$ with $k\geq 1$, the set of oriented lines normal to S gives rise to a C$^{k-1}$-smooth surface $\Sigma$ in $TS^2$.
+Given an oriented $C^k$-smooth surface S in ${\mathbb E}^3$ with $k\geq 1$, the set of oriented lines normal to S forms a $C^{k-1}$-smooth surface $\Sigma$ in $TS^2$.
 Such a surface $\Sigma$ is Lagrangian: $\Omega|_\Sigma=0$.
 Indeed, the well-known converse holds by Frobenius integrability (see for example \cite{gak2}):

 \begin{Prop} A surface $\Sigma$ in $TS^2$ is Lagrangian iff there exists a surface S in ${\mathbb E}^3$ which is orthogonal to the oriented lines of $\Sigma$. \end{Prop}